-In 2021, tuition for full-time students at West Los Angeles College was $1,196 a year for in-state students and $8,086 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2021, tuition for full-time students at West Los Angeles College was $1,196 a year for in-state students and $8,970 a year for out-of-state students.

-West Los Angeles College is a public institution, so it offers a reduced tuition rate of $1,196 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $8,086 a year.
+West Los Angeles College is a public institution, which means it offers a reduced tuition rate of $1,196 for students who qualify as state residents and attend full-time.

 WestLA has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or WestLA-specific aid and scholarships.
 International students who demonstrate financial need may be eligible for the following types of financial support at WestLA:

 •On-campus jobs •WestLA-specific scholarships •International Students Tuition Waivers

 International students without financial need may be eligible for merit-based institutional scholarships.